matheusdoedev/digital-garden/Computer-Science/Courses/MIT-Introduction-to-Computer-Science/readings/03-functions.md

 - Each function is represented by a **frame**.
 - A frame is a box with the name of a function beside it and the parameters and variables of the function inside it.

+## Encapsulation

+- Wrapping a piece of code up in a function is called **encapsulation**.

+## Interface

+- The **interface** of a function is a summary of how it is used: what are the parameters? what does the function do? and what is the return value?

 ## Resources

 - [Think Python: How to think like a Computer Scientist](http://www.greenteapress.com/thinkpython/html/index.html)